 Today, all vehicles are identified by a 17-digit VIN.
 You can use this decoding formula to check any VIN of your car:

+| What Does It Mean If My VIN Code Isn’t 17 Digits Long?
 Today, all vehicles are identified by a 17-digit VIN.
-If yours is less than 17 digits, it may mean the vehicle was made prior to 1981.
+If yours is less than 17 digits, it may indicate that the vehicle was manufactured before 1981.
 Cars manufactured prior to 1981 had no standard VIN.
-Some cars had VINs that were 5 digits long and others were 13 digits long.
+Some vehicles had VINs that were 5 digits long, and others were 13 digits long.
+If you plan to buy a vehicle manufactured before 1981, keep in mind that today’s decoding formula may not be applicable and that details on it may be limited. |

 Why Is It Important To Check A VIN?